 Results from the annual school survey reveal your school community's perceptions about important aspects of school life, including the learning environment, family engagement, physical environment and safety.
 But to ensure that we have an accurate picture of what staff, students and parents think, it is important to have a high rate of survey completion for all response groups.
 With strong response rates, the school survey becomes a valuable tool for the development of school budgets and School Performance Plans, and a reliable source of data for inclusion in the district's annual portfolio review, the renewal process for operator-run schools and other methods by which a school's success is considered.

-January 7: Student and parent paper surveys arrive in schools
+January 14: Student and parent surveys (hard copy) arrive in schools

-January 12: School survey window opens for students and parents; online versions are available
+January 19: School survey window opens for students and parents; online versions of staff and parent surveys available

-January 16 to February 27: School leaders and survey coordinators receive regular updates on response rates
+January 25 to March 7: School leaders receive regular updates on response rates

 Administering the survey

-This year, there are response rate targets for students, parents and staff at each school.
-School leaders should also note that, in order to receive your school's survey data once they are compiled, minimum response rates of 30 percent for students and staff, and 10 percent for parents must be obtained.
-More about the response rate targets can be found in this presentation and this video prepared for survey coordinators.
-The presentation includes general information about three surveys administered at City Schools, along with specific information about the school survey (beginning on slide 8).
+As was the case last year, there are target response rates for students, parents and staff at each school.
+School leaders should also note that, in order to receive your school's survey data once they are compiled, minimum response rates of 30-percent for students and staff, and 10-percent of parents must be obtained.
+More about the response rate targets can be found in this presentation prepared for survey coordinators.
+The presentation includes general information about several surveys administered at City Schools, along with specific information about the school survey.
 This guidance also includes both general survey information and details specific to administering the school survey.